 The reserve collection is made up predominantly of nursing course textbooks and items that faculty have requested to be made available for students.
-Reserve books, identified with a yellow tag/dot and library use only stickers, do not circulate and may only be used in the library.
-These books are in high demand and need to be accessible.
-Taking a reserve book from the library is considered theft.
+Reserve books, identified with a library use only sticker, do not circulate and may only be used in the library.